Search This Blog

 Testimonials came from expert witnesses analysing and theorising how infants died.
 It mostly involved air embolisms and insulin overdoses, which implied intent to harm.
 One expert, an ex-consultant paediatrician, Dr. Evans, claimed babies had their nasal feeding tubes injected with air.

 He said air embolus was also injected into a catheter or line, but there are clinicians who still question his reasoning, suggesting the methods were not feasibly practical.
-Admittedly, it presents like a fiddly and awkward M.O, especially when the result of much of it, is said to be wind.
-No one wrote about Letby by balancing scrabble pieces in a bath.
+Admittedly, it presents like a fiddly and awkward methodology.
+When other NHS trained professionals say consequences will most likely be wind, it brings doubt.
+No reporter wrote about Letby by balancing scrabble pieces in a bath, did they?
+Why?
+Reporters write using orthodox means, and likewise, murderers use effective methods to kill.

 One of the best of the best experts from Europe, Professor Jones, informed the court that the tests used for proving insulin poisoning, such as the immunoassay test, needed to be validated with a better analytical method if solid evidence was required.
-His solid evidence was rejected—results lacked the strength for conviction, undoubtedly making many NHS workers uneasy about their jobs.
+His solid evidence was rejected—meaning the results lacked the strength for conviction, undoubtedly making many NHS workers uneasy about their jobs.

 The Focus of Handwritten Notes